 Choice Boards in the Classroom

-Description – We know from Dan Pink’s work that humans are motivated by autonomy, mastery and purpose.
+Description – We know from Dan Pink’s work that humans are motivated by autonomy, mastery, and purpose.
 Choice boards are a great way to build 1 of those 3 things into your content: autonomy.
 And, if done right, you can hit all 3.
-In this session, I’ll share examples of choice boards, ways to set them up and different types of activities that can be included.
+In this session, I’ll share examples of choice boards, ways to set them up, and different types of activities that can be included.
 The best part, though, is the discussion amongst attendees about the pros and cons of the variety of choice boards that are shared.

 Notes for Event Planners – This session requires 45 minutes.
 If between 60-240 minutes are provided, teachers can set up their own choice boards.